LaurentVidal95/ModifiedOp/README.md

 launch_computations(silicon, blowup; Test_parameters..., output_dir="../silicon_PBE")
 ```

 The code also supports graphene with PBE functional.
-Any other system can be added in `deps/test_cases.jl`
+Any other system can be added in `deps/common/test_cases.jl`
 by following the same syntaxe.
 Note that in the parameters, the arguments `bandplot_res` and `single_band_res`
 control the number of k-points respectively in the full band diagram and in the focus on a single band.
 The code uses basic finite-difference derivatives, which imposes to fix the parameters above `200` and `2000` respectively,
 to avoid numerical artifacts.
 The results of the paper are displayed for `bandplot_res=300` and `single_band_res=4000`.
 Note that the process is time consuming for these parameters and have been run on a cluster.

+# Other files
+All the files in `deps/geometry` are not related to the computations of  [CHV][^1].

 # Contact
 This is research code, not necessarily user-friendly, actively maintened or extremely robust.